 The following diagram shows the primary components of the basic Salt architecture:

-The following sections describe some of the core components of the Salt architecture that are relevant to SaltStack Enterprise installation.
+The following sections describe some of the core components of the Salt architecture that are relevant to SaltStack Config installation.

 Salt uses the master-client model in which a master issues commands to a client and the client executes the command.
-In the Salt ecosystem, the Salt Master is a server that is running the Salt master service.
+In the Salt ecosystem, the master is a server that is running the Salt master service.
 It issues commands to one or more Salt minions, which are nodes that are running the minion service and that are registered with that particular master.

 Another way to describe Salt is as a publisher-subscriber model.
-The master publishes jobs that need to be executed and Salt Minions subscribe to those jobs.
-When a specific job applies to that minion, it will execute the job.
+The master publishes jobs that need to be executed and minions subscribe to those jobs.
+When a specific job applies to that minion, it executes the job.